 Within two decades of the establishment of Fort Buenaventura and its purchase by Mormon settlers, the Transcontinental Railroad was nearing completion at Promontory Summit.
-Crews consisting primarily of Chinese immigrants, worked the line eastward from California on the Central Pacific, while crews consisting primarily of Civil War veterans, Irish immigrants and recently freed Black slaves worked westward on the Union Pacific line.
-(Two beautiful, and historically significant murals depicting the construction of both rail lines, connecting east and west, occupy the highest interior points of Ogden’s Union Station today).
+Crews, consisting primarily of Chinese immigrants, worked the line eastward from California on the Central Pacific, while crews consisting mainly of Civil War veterans, Irish immigrants, and recently emancipated Black Americans worked westward on the Union Pacific line.

-Several Black, Chinese, and Irish rail workers suddenly found themselves out of a job while holding their final chunk of pay in Ogden.
-It instantly became one of Utah’s most diverse cities.
-In 1869, you were here because you had money, or you were here because you didn’t.
+After the completion of the railroad, several Black, Chinese, and Irish rail workers suddenly found themselves out of a job while holding their final chunk of pay in Ogden.
+Planting their roots, the city instantly became one of Utah's most diverse.

-Despite having worked alongside one another during the railroad’s construction, the racial sentiments of the day divided the primary street outside the junction into two sides.
+Despite having worked alongside one another during the railroad's construction, the racial sentiments of the day segregated the primary street outside the junction into two sides.

-Looking at today’s 25th Street, Roosters Brewing Company was a Chinese laundry for many years.
-White people crossed from north to south at 253 25th Street to drop off unmentionables on the “wrong side of the street.”
-Today, it’s where you sip a craft beer under a pride flag.
-But let’s not let Ogden get ahead of itself.
+Looking at today's 25th Street, Roosters Brewing Company was a Chinese laundry for many years.
+Today, it's where you sip a craft beer under a pride flag.

-The most legendary, and game-changing place on 25th Street was the Porters & Waiters Club, located at 127 25th Street.
-The South Side.
+The most legendary and game-changing place on 25th Street was the Porters & Waiters Club, located at 127 25th Street.

-Founded in 1912 by Billy Weakly and Frank Turner, it was originally a boarding house for Black railroad porters and waiters to gather together socially and sleep between their shifts on either the Central Pacific or Union Pacific routes…for two bits.
+Founded in 1912 by Billy Weakly and Frank Turner, it was originally a boarding house for Black railroad porters and waiters to gather socially and sleep between their shifts on the Central Pacific or Union Pacific routes.

 By World War II, the club could house over 100 men at the cost of $0.50 a night.
-Four bits…what with wartime inflation, and whatnot, guests could play pool, pinball, and sometimes even gamble.
+Guests could play pool, pinball, and sometimes even gamble.
 They could also get beer and sandwiches during their stay.

 It was said the club became so famous that a letter from anywhere in the world could be easily delivered to anyone with the simple address, "Porters & Waiters, Ogden."